 Date: March 6th

-Nonprofit organizations can hold a picnic and auction to recruit volunteers willing to advocate for equal pay.
+Nonprofit organizations can hold a picnic and silent auction to recruit volunteers willing to advocate for equal pay.
 You can welcome female politicians, business leaders, and other local authorities to speak and sell tickets or solicit donations from event attendees.
 Remember to collect contact information from event attendees for your donor and volunteer database.

 Date: March 8th - International Women's Day